AdS$\times$S Mellin Bootstrap, Hidden 10d Symmetry and Five-point Kaluza-Klein Functions in $\mathcal{N}=4$ SYM

 where $\widetilde{\mathcal{M}}^{(k)}_{5}$ are simple rational functions with five distinct poles

 and $R^{(k)}$ are (the bosonic component of) some superconformal invariants \footnote{See \cite{Heslop:2022xgp} and Supplemental Material for the way to construct these superconformal invariants. }, manifesting supersymmetry in $\mathcal{M}_{5}$.
 Notably, we did not impose supersymmetry as a bootstrap constraint (except for the DP twist), but it emerges as a result from hidden 10d symmetry.

-Unlike supergluons in $\rm AdS_5 \times S^3$ \cite{Huang:2024dxr}, the representation \eqref{eq:M5R} is not unique.
-The ambiguity partially originates from the lacking of color structures in supergraviton amplitudes.
-Without color ordering, we are not able to consider partial amplitudes and take the preferred set of independent ``planar'' Mellin variables.
-Instead, we have to use the full set of variables, which satisfy non-trivial linear relations \eqref{eq:melincon2} and leads to functions that sum to zero in \eqref{eq:M5R}.
-Note that, these zero functions in Mellin space are actually nonzero in position space due to the contour pinching issue \cite{Rastelli:2017udc}.
-Therefore, we can turn back to position space to fix the remaining ambiguity in the representation \eqref{eq:M5R}, which we leave for future work.
+However, the representation \eqref{eq:M5R} we found is not unique.
+The ambiguities arise from certain superconformal invariants that sum up to 0 in \eqref{eq:M5R}.
+Note that, some of these zero functions in Mellin space are actually nonzero in position space due to the contour pinching issue \cite{Rastelli:2017udc}, and the corresponding ambiguities can be fixed in position space.
+We leave it for future work.

 \sectionsep {\bf Outlook.} The obvious next target is computing complete six- and higher-point amplitudes for half-BPS operators, where our method directly applies and gives all KK correlators at given points once and for all.
-In principle, this method can be applied recursively: we expect that bootstrapping $\mathcal{M}_{n}$ would generate $\mathcal{M}_{n-1,\mathcal{X}}$ as byproducts, and these $\mathcal{M}_{n-1,\mathcal{X}}$ can then be fed into the factorization constraints $\mathcal{M}_{n+1}$
+In principle, this method can be applied recursively: we expect that bootstrapping $\mathcal{M}_{n}$ would generate $\mathcal{M}_{n-1,\mathcal{X}}$ as byproducts, and these $\mathcal{M}_{n-1,\mathcal{X}}$ can then be fed into the factorization constraints of $\mathcal{M}_{n+1}$

 to bootstrap $\mathcal{M}_{n+1}$ itself as well as $\mathcal{M}_{n,\mathcal{X}}$.
-Another exciting direction is to further incorporate supersymmetry in this formalism and combine the six master operators into a super master operator $\mathbb{O}$.
+Another exciting direction is to further incorporate supersymmetry in this formalism and combine the six master operators into a super master operator $\mathbb{O}$, as was studied in \cite{Caron-Huot:2023wdh} at weak coupling.
 This operator would be the only object we need to consider in the factorization of tree-level functions, and may help to reveal the relation between supersymmetry and hidden 10d symmetry in $\mathcal{N}=4$ SYM at strong coupling.

 Multi-trace operators naturally appear when we consider the OPE in higher-point correlators.
 However, very little is known about the spectrum and correlators of these multi-trace operators (see \cite{Ceplak:2021wzz,Ma:2022ihn,Fardelli:2024heb,Aprile:2024lwy,Kravchuk:2024wmv,Bissi:2024tqf,Aprile:2025hlt} for some recent progress).
 By analysing the OPE data in our five-point function, we can extract the triple-trace anomalous dimensions for arbitrary KK modes, which would be crucial to the study of multi-particle bound states in AdS, and might reveal how hidden 10d symmetry encodes in multi-trace spectrum.